 AF Hartford High's extended school day and year allow for additional instructional time.
 The extended academic day runs from 7:30 a.m. - 3:30 p.m. and the extended school year is approximately two weeks longer than that of area district schools.
-This additional time allows for the inclusion of a college readiness class, tutorial courses and an hour-long composition class that is distinct from Literature class.
+This additional time allows for the inclusion of a college readiness class, tutorial courses and an hour-long composition class that is distinct from literature class.
 The academic program also includes:

 - Focus on Core Subjects: An emphasis on core academic subjects: literature, composition, history, math and science.
-Students are required to earn four credits in each subject area in order to graduate. - Speaking and Listening: Each class has a Harkness Seminar component during which student groups practice active listening skills while developing and discussing in-depth responses to open-ended questions.
-These discussions are conducted by students with minimal intervention from the instructor. - Writing and Research: In Composition, Pre-AP Seminar and AP Seminar, students prepare for college-level writing by publishing frequent, multi-draft academic essays and honing their ability to marshal evidence in support of a thesis to clearly articulate complex ideas.
-Students write at least six analytical essays each year with the support of focused instruction and intensive feedback at all stages of the writing process.
-Beginning in their sophomore year, students complete one major research paper each year in this course. - AP For All: Before graduation, scholars take two or more Advanced Placement courses and the vast majority of students take to or more AP courses.
-We believe that exposure to the most rigorous content available is an essential aspect of college preparation-98% of scholars enrolled in AP Courses take the AP exam for that course.
+Students are required to earn four credits in each subject area in order to graduate. - Speaking and Listening: All humanities courses have a Harkness Seminar component during which student groups practice active listening skills while developing and discussing in-depth responses to open-ended questions.
+These discussions are conducted by students with minimal intervention from the instructor. - Writing and Research: In composition, pre-AP Seminar and AP Seminar, students prepare for college-level writing by publishing frequent, multi-draft academic essays and honing their ability to marshal evidence in support of a thesis to clearly articulate complex ideas.
+Students write a minimum of six analytical essays each year with the support of focused instruction and intensive feedback at all stages of the writing process.
+Beginning in their sophomore year, students complete one major research paper each year in this course. - Key Cognitive Skills: Our character development program is based on the work of Dr. Martin Seligman and Angela Duckworth and teaches strengths they have identified as leading to engaged, meaningful and purposeful lives.
+Our core values, which stem from this research, are Grit, Integrity, Empathy, Independence and Curiosity.
+Students receive regular feedback on their reflection of these core values through our school's merit system.